digi-ron/AU-Falcon-SPUD-Project/PCMBCM/InstrumentCluster/InstrumentCluster.md

 1. Done

 ## Plug types
-The plugs in the back of the instrument cluster all seem to be MULTILOCK 040 II connectors, seemingly manufactured by a company called TE Connectivity.
+The plugs in the back of the instrument cluster are all MULTILOCK 040 II connectors, manufactured by a company called TE Connectivity.
 Part information varies according to which specific plug is desired.

 ### IMPORTANT
 note that the plugs are MULTILOCK 040 II and not MULTILOCK 040, as there are subtle differences between the 2 versions